Bitcoin Loans: How to borrow against your BTC

 What Do I Need To Get A Bitcoin Loan?

 Ultimately, one of the most important assets you’ll need in the transaction is knowledge.
-It’s important to understand key terms, such as loan-to-value (LTV) and margin calls, and how they can affect your loan.
+It’s important to understand key terms, such as loan-to-value (LTV) ratio and margin calls, and how they can affect your loan.

 You’ll find three distinct types of loans offered by Bitcoin lenders.